 Zoom Regenerative (ZR) started its life back in April 2020, shortly after lockdown in the UK.
-Its purpose was to create a global online forum of learning and sharing, an online space for a regenerative community of practice.
+Its purpose was to create a global online forum for pollinating, for learning and sharing, an online space for a regenerative community of practice.

-There was purposefully no definition of “regenerative” and no defined scope as to what would be covered, but rather an open canvas to ‘mash up’ regenerative practices, to seek, explore and discuss what emerges when two or more seemingly unrelated topics are put together.
+Zoom Regenerative set out as an open canvas for regenerative practices, to seek, explore and discuss what emerges when two or more seemingly unrelated topics are put together.
 And, importantly as a host, to give guests space to share and participants to explore, aware that some guests would we waking, some having midday meals whilst others winding down at the end of a working day, it is important that ZR’s have a relaxed, informal and safe environment.

 Concurrent with the start of ZR was the fabulous article by Arundhati Roy who saw the pandemic as a portal, and asked the question what good do we want to take through the portal and what bad do we leave behind.

-Some 29 episodes later, these values and principles still run very true through zoom regenerative.
+52 episodes later, these values and principles still run very true through zoom regenerative.
 I am continually delighted by ZR guests sharing, by the participant conversations, and honoured to of initiated and brought together a real regenerative community of practice.
 A community that is embracing the ethos of ‘Seva’.
-I am also delighted to be in discussion for ZR spin-offs in the Latin and South America regions – and maybe more.

 Zoom Regenerative was a finalist for ASBP Ideas for a Better Built Environment Award 2021.
 See our video here along with other great ideas (including ZR guests and friends!)